Find an answer to your questions, solve your most common problems and get in touch with us.

 Immigration and Customs Controls

-Leaving the country of origin:
+Leaving the country:

 Arriving at the country of destination:

 The first step upon arrival will be to go through immigration and customs again.
 Immigration and customs forms are usually handed out on the plane before arrival in the country so that you can save time by filling in the details before you land.
 If the forms aren't given out on the plane, you can request them on arrival.

 In certain countries, the required visa is obtained at the destination airport, where you will probably have to pay for it in dollars.
 In some countries you may have to pay airport taxes or a tourist tax.